Unincorporated association: Legal difficulties

 Legal difficulties arise from the fact that, while an association has no independent personality in law, it most certainly does have an independent existence for all practical purposes: members join it, leave it, and complain about how their association treats them; it probably has its own website, premises and bank account, and (in the UK) is liable to pay its own tax.
 Most significantly, people give it money as if it were an entity in its own right.
 In short, the legal underpinning is at odds with how people actually think and behave, and judges (and occasionally Parliament) have at various times tried to square the law with the social reality.

 Whilst an unincorporated association cannot hold property itself, in the strict legal sense, there are mechanisms that are used to achieve the same effect.

 Nature of held rights

-There have been several theories proposed as to how rights, such as assets, are held by voluntary associations.
+There have been several theories proposed as to how rights, such as ownership of assets, are held by voluntary associations.
+In the UK, the question has been substantially settled by Hanchett-Stamford's case.
+The decision has persuasive force in other common law jurisdictions.